halfprice06/snapgpt/README.md

 If your project has unusual file extensions, add them with `--extensions .mjs .hbs` or via the default config.

 4. **Editor Not Opening**
-Confirm your chosen editor (Cursor, VS Code, or Windsurfer) is installed and accessible from the command line.
+Confirm your chosen editor (Cursor, VS Code, Windsurf, Zed, or Xcode) is installed and accessible from the command line.
+Note that Xcode is only available on macOS systems.
 On Windows, SnapGPT will attempt various fallback methods if cursor is your default editor but not found in your PATH.

 ## Contributing 🤝